redhat-performance/cluster-impairment-operator/README.md

 ### Requirements

-1. You need make installed
+1. You need `make` installed.
 2. You need access to the kubernetes cluster with a kubeconfig.

 ### Installation

 To run using the current latest image:
-1. Clone the repository
+1. Clone the repository.
 2. Run `make deploy` with the kubeconfig in the environment variables.

 To run with your own code, there are more steps.

-1. Fork the repository
+1. Fork the repository.
 2. Clone to a machine that has access to the Kubernetes cluster and the kubeconfig.
 3. Modify the makefile to change the `IMG` variable to your image repository.
 If you do not have podman installed, also change podman to docker.
 4. Run `make docker-build` then `make docker-push`.